Industrial-Strength Eye Tracking in Varjo Headsets

 Eye tracking can be used for interacting with content: you can use it for selecting objects or prompting additional information about a specific object by simply looking at it.

 The road ahead

-With Varjo’s VR headsets and the 20/20 Eye Tracker now available, research and development on eye tracking continue at Varjo.
-In the future, we’ll continue optimizing the 20/20 Eye Tracker for the most demanding professional use cases.
-We aim to increase the sampling frequency of the 20/20 Eye Tracker, provide saccade landing point prediction, and enable more sophisticated analysis of the data, making the use of eye tracking even easier for application developers.
+With Varjo’s VR headsets now available, research and development on eye tracking continue at Varjo.
+In the future, we’ll continue optimizing our built-in eye tracker for the most demanding professional use cases.
+We aim to increase the sampling frequency, provide saccade landing point prediction, and enable more sophisticated analysis of the data, making the use of eye tracking even easier for application developers.

-If you’re interested in hearing more about the 20/20 Eye Tracker or getting a demo, contact us.
+If you’re interested in hearing more about Varjo eye tracking or getting a demo, please reach out to our experts.